rule

 Text 60

-Svâhâ [daughter of Daksha], the wife of the presiding deity of fire Agni, produced three sons: Pâvaka, Pavamâna and S'uci who feed on the oblations of the sacrifice.
+Svâhâ [the daughter of Daksha and] the wife of the fire god Agni, produced three sons: Pâvaka, Pavamâna and S'uci who feed on the oblations of the sacrifice.

 Text 61

+They in their turn produced forty-five fire gods, so that, taken together, there are forty-nine of them, including the fathers and the grandfather.

 From them were forty-five fire gods produced, so that together there are in truth forty-nine of them, including the fathers and the grandfather.

-From them were forty-five fire gods produced, so that together there are in truth forty-nine of them including the fathers and grandfather.
 (Vedabase)

 Text 62